Top 10 Blood, Sweat & Tears Songs

 # 2 – Spinning Wheel

 There is probably no person alive over fifty who does not know the song “Spinning Wheel.”
-If we were choosing the most popular Blood Sweat & Tears song of all time, there would be no other choice than to pick the song “Spinning Wheel” as number one.
+If we were choosing the most popular Blood Sweat & Tears song of all time, there would be no choice but to pick “Spinning Wheel” as number one.
 Regarding chart position, it reached the number two spot on the Billboard Hot 100, just as “You Made Me So Very Happy” and “When I Die” had done.

 # 1 – God Bless The Child

 Listen to the beauty and soulfulness of those acapella opening horn lines.
 The way they glide into the rhythm section, which brings on its own soul groove, sets it all up perfectly for David Clayton-Thomas’s heavenly vocals.
 The sudden tempo change at three minutes was just so brilliant.
-The way the band moves in and out of Latin and swing rhythms plays so much for just how special this group was for the time period, After the partying is done they bring it all back home into that soulful gospel-like ballad that just knocks you out.
+The way the band moves in and out of Latin and swing rhythms speaks so much to just how special this group was for its time.
+After the partying is done, they bring it all back home into that soulful gospel-like ballad that just knocks you out.
 What a recording this is!

 DMCA.com Protection Status